 None.
-The outcome of the public participation process will however help identify any other reasonable or feasible alternatives that may need consideration.
+The outcome of the public participation process as part of the pre-application phase did not raise any reasonable nor feasible alternatives that required further assessment or investigation.

 (h) Please provide a summary of the alternatives investigated and the outcomes of such investigation: